otterpwn/ottertools/README.md

 ## OtterTools ʕ •ᴥ•ʔ
-This is a repo were I store the main tools i use when doing CTFs and Pentesting projects.
+This is a repo in which I store the main tools i use when doing CTFs and Pentesting projects.

 ### Cloning the repo
 To properly clone the repository and all its submodules use